Skip to Content

 The Scilly walks is fairly well signposted but there comes a point where you need to decide if you want to do the looped walk or a liner-style-there-and-back-trail.
 There’s pros and cons to the loop, as you’ll see below.

-I’d recommend extending the Scilly Walk to take it Charles Fort, as it’s only a 6-minute stroll from the Bulman and it’s well worth a visit (here’s everything you need to know about the fort)
+I’d strongly recommend extending the Scilly Walk to take in Charles Fort, as it’s only a 10-minute stroll from the top of the steps.

 When you finish up the Scilly Walk, you can either chill for the day or spend some time soaking up some more of the area.